About Task 47

 More information can be found here.

 The cooperation between parties that perform detailed aerodynamic experiments will be strengthened.
 Where possible experimental data are shared within the project group.
-Best practices for doing detailed aerodynamic experiments are formulated.
+Best practices for doing detailed aerodynamic experiments are documented in an "aerodynamic measurement recommendation" document.

 Why do we need detailed aerodynamic measurements?